 Treatment Guided Research Initiative

 Dr Martha Herbert is the director of the Treatment Guided Research Intitative for the National Autism Society.
 The objective of treatment-guided research is to bring research and treatment together to help people now.
 Many people with autism have chronic medical conditions that are often ignored.
 Through treatment-guided research, we can learn what is contributing to these conditions and look at autism as a whole-body condition, not a mental health disability.
 Follow the link to read about TGRI and some of Dr Herberts papers and articles.

 Autism Research Institute - Newsletter and Webinars

 Cleveland Clinic & Autism Research Institute- Continuing Medical Education

 ASD Research & Medical Treatment Implications- CME Certified Webcast Series covers issues related to the metabolic, neurological and gastrointestinal comorbidities in ASD.
 Learn how behavioral improvement can be achieved when underlying comorbid medical and neurological issues associated with autism spectrum disorders are addressed.

 S. Jill James found a signature metabolic impairment or "biomarker" in autistic children that strongly suggests that these children would be susceptible to the harmful effects of mercury and other toxic chemical exposures.
 Twenty local children participated in the landmark study by Dr. Jill James and the late Dr. Paul Cutler.
-Check out this link to learn more about her research at Arkansas Children's Hospital.
+Check out this link to learn more about her recent research at Arkansas Children's Hospital.
 At end of article click on link to publications . #82, #108 and #109 are of special interest.

 The National Center for Complementary and Alternative Medicine (NCCAM)